 - Push Control – the right amount of “push” to transfer power, without losing the snap or fatiguing your arm.

 - Chest Presence – torso alignment for solidity; defend without hollowing your punches.

-- How to prep your upper body and arms before punching for more relaxation and mobility while also increasing power.
+- Prep upper body and arms – before punching for more relaxation and mobility while also increasing power.